-Join Todd Perkins for an in-depth discussion in this video Input and output, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Input and output, part of Learning Java Applications (2016).

 - The next item up for review is reading data to the console…and printing data out to the console.…Now, we've looked at printing data out to the console…quite a bit already.…So, we're mostly going to focus on…user input inside of the console…and using that inside of our applications.…So let's say our goal is to create a mini app…that just adds numbers together.…So, for example, we could start with…system.out.println…and we can ask the user to enter the first number.…